helluvo/helluvo/README.md

 - 📫 How to reach me: hannasrojo@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Paddington, the british ficitonal bear, is from Peru!
+- ⚡ Fun fact: Paddington, the british-created ficitonal bear, is from Peru!
 There is a statue dedicated to him in Lima :]

 <!---
 helluvo/helluvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.